-"Supporting the efforts of organizations like the Boys & Girls Clubs of America and The Salvation Army Boys and Girls Club of Greensboro continues New York Life’s 175-year history of helping people act on their love,” said Dave Williams, corporate vice president, Advertising & Sponsorships at New York Life.
+"Supporting the efforts of organizations like the Boys & Girls Clubs of America and The Salvation Army Boys and Girls Club of Greensboro continues New York Life’s over 175-year history of helping people act on their love,” said Dave Williams, corporate vice president at New York Life.
 “We are pleased to reward Coach Jordan for demonstrating what love takes action means by going above and beyond his normal responsibilities to provide his team with what they need to be successful on and off the court.”

 “Seeing kids grow every day, that’s what I live for.
 I feel like that’s my purpose—to help others grow and to be that resource for them.
 I just want them to step up and be that leader for themselves and want better for themselves,” said Coach Jordan.

-Watch episode 1 of our new series, Love Takes Action, featuring Coach Jordan here.
+Watch episode 1 of our Love Takes Action series, featuring Coach Jordan here.